OnTheMarket

-OnTheMarket.com is a British property search portal that launched in January 2015.

-The key proposition of the business is the creation of an agent-backed, full-scale property portal by offering a premier search experience to consumers whilst charging sustainably fair prices to estate and letting agents and house builder customers.

-OnTheMarket.com (OnTheMarket) is run by OnTheMarket plc, the majority estate agent and letting agent-owned company which is listed on the AIM market on the London Stock Exchange.
+OnTheMarket.com is a United Kingdom property portal similar to Rightmove and Zoopla.
+In October 2023, it was announced that the firm would be acquired by CoStar Group for £99 million.
+On December 12, the Washington, D.C.–based property data company reported having completed the purchase of OnTheMarket plc.

 Operations

-As a leading UK property search website, OnTheMarket displays hundreds of thousands of properties that are available for sale or to rent every month.
+OnTheMarket displays hundreds of thousands of properties that are available for sale or to rent every month.
 In addition, OnTheMarket also displays thousands of new properties for sale or to rent every month, 24 hours or more before they appear on Rightmove or Zoopla to give serious property seekers an edge in their property search.
 These properties are labelled as Only With Us on the site and feature a countdown clock to show how long there is until these properties will also be made available to Rightmove or Zoopla.
-OnTheMarket also displays properties which are totally exclusive to their site, these properties are labelled as Only With Us but don’t feature the countdown clock.
+OnTheMarket also displays properties which are totally exclusive to their site, these properties are labelled as Only With Us but don't feature the countdown clock.

 As well as UK residential properties for sale and to rent, OnTheMarket also displays thousands of UK commercial properties for sale and to rent as well as overseas properties available for sale.

 Following a full rebrand in December 2021, OnTheMarket has upgraded its website to improve user experience and functionality with the inclusion of tools such as Wish List, which allows home movers to specify features they’d like in their next property in order to filter search results, and Ask The Agent which allows users to register their interest in homes not yet advertised for sale.

 Users can see properties located on Google Maps as part of property listings and HM Land Registry data is available to provide searchers with sold house prices.